 Histrionic Personality Disorder

-The word personality describes deeply ingrained patterns of behavior and the manner in which individuals perceive, relate to, and think about themselves and their world.
+Personality reflects deeply ingrained patterns of behavior and the manner in which individuals perceive, relate to, and think about themselves and their world.
 Personality traits are conspicuous features of personality and are not necessarily pathological, although certain styles of personality may cause interpersonal problems.

-The disorder occurs more frequently in women, although this may be because it is more often diagnosed in women than men.
 Data from the 2001-2002 National Epidemiologic Survey on Alcohol and Related Conditions estimate that the prevalence of histrionic personality disorder is 1.84 percent.

-For a diagnosis of histrionic personality disorder to be given, five or more of the following symptoms must be present:
+According to the DSM-5, for a diagnosis of histrionic personality disorder to be given, five or more of the following symptoms must be present:

 - Constantly seeking reassurance or approval